-James Curtis Clanton Now: Where is Curtis White Today?
-Is He in Jail?
+Where Is James Clanton Now?

 Where Is James Curtis Clanton Now?

 Two days after James Clanton was arrested, he was extradited to Colorado, where he was to face a jury.
-And it was on his way to the Florida airport that he began confessing to everything that he did to Helene.
-Less than three months later, in February of 2020, this Florida trucker also admitted to his crimes in court in what was originally supposed to be his preliminary hearing.
-Consequently, after a brief deliberation in what turned out to be quite a speedy trial, James Clanton pleaded guilty to one count of first-degree murder.
+And it was on his way to the Florida airport that he began confessing to everything he did to Helene.
+Less than three months later, in February 2020, this Florida trucker also admitted to his crimes in court in what was originally supposed to be his preliminary hearing.
+Consequently, after a brief deliberation in what turned out to be quite a speedy judicial proceeding, James Clanton pleaded guilty to one count of first-degree murder.

 The prosecutors used his plea deal as an opportunity to highlight how the threat of capital punishment played a role in bringing Helene some justice.
 James’s attorney, on the other hand, said that James felt a lot of remorse for what he did all those years ago, which only intensified after he became a father himself, and that is the reason why he had no qualms in confessing, pleading guilty, and giving Helene’s family some much-deserved closure.

-In the end, in April of 2020, James Curtis Clanton was convicted of his charge and sentenced to life in prison.
-First-degree murder now carries a sentence without parole, but because James committed his crime in 1980, his conviction follows the rules that were in place at that time.
-Therefore, at the age of 63, although James is currently incarcerated, he can apply for parole after 20 years.
+In the end, around April 2020, James Curtis Clanton was sentenced to life in prison.
+The charge of first-degree murder now carries a life term without the possibility of parole, but because James had committed his crime in 1980, his conviction follows the rules that were in place at that time.
+Therefore, at 65, although James is currently incarcerated at the medium-security Bent County Correctional Facility in Las Animas, Colorado, he will become eligible for parole in December 2039.

 Read More: Where Is Kimberly Obremski La Tourette Now?